 Quick Guide To Cruelty Free Shopping

-UNETHICAL COMPANIES WHO DO FUND ANIMAL TESTING, (AND DID BEFORE THE EU BAN):
+COMPANIES WHO DO FUND ANIMAL TESTING, (AND DID BEFORE THE EU BAN):

 Procter & Gamble, Unilever, Johnson & Johnson, Reckitt Benckiser, L’Oreal, PZ Cussons, GlaxoSmithkline, Church & Dwight.